Nayzee/semester-project/README.md

 7. Made the settings menu fully functional.
 The "Clear Game Progress" button works as intended.
 8. Removed the High Scores page.
 Since the game does not keep track of score, I felt that high scores were unnessesary, so they have been cut from the game.

+Q: Is there anything that doesn't work?

+A:

+1. The story page currently does not work as intended.
+The story's text is too small when using the app, but to big when editing the app in layout view.
+2. There is no support for the landscape orientation, only portrait.
+I haven't decided yet if I want to add support for landscape or force the game to only play in portrait.
+3. The main game is unfinished, but many of the game mechanics work as intended.

 Q: What changes do you have planned for the future?

-A: Here's another list.
+A: This is the current list of plans.
 More stuff may be added later:

 1. Fix the story menu.
-The story's text is too small when using the app, but to big when editing the app in layout view.
+2. Fix the issues with screen orientation.
-2. Give the upgrades a purpose.
+3. Give the upgrades a purpose.
-3. Make the game more interesting to play.
+4. Make the game more interesting to play.
+5. Add a win condition to the game.